openfheorg/contrib/README.md

 | [Substring search](https://github.com/openfheorg/openfhe-integer-examples)| Substring search using Rabin-Karp algorithm | BFV     | C++       | David Bruce Cousins (Duality)  |
 | [Support Vector Machine inference](https://github.com/openfheorg/python-svm-examples)| Linear Support Vector Machine inference in Python| CKKS      | Python       | Rener Oliveira  |

-# Winning Solutions for FHERMA Challenges based on OpenFHE
+# Winning Solutions for FHERMA Challenges

-Winning solutions for [FHERMA](https://fherma.io/challenges) challenges are available as part of the [FHE Components Library](https://github.com/fairmath/polycircuit).
+Winning solutions for [FHERMA](https://fherma.io/challenges) challenges, most of which are implemented in OpenFHE, are available as part of the [FHE Components Library](https://github.com/fairmath/polycircuit).
 The FHE components library already includes efficient implementation examples for evaluating image classication, matrix multiplication, logistic function, look-up tables, and maximum element, and for computing parity, ReLu and sign functions.

 # Guidelines for Submitting a New Project
 Please review existing contributions and use one of them as a template.